JHUAPL/Jackfruit/README.md

 }
 ```

-This corresponds to this Apache Configuration file:
+This corresponds to the following Apache Configuration file:
 ```
 # One line comment
 prefix.key = 1